wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   7\.
 Where a State Party fails to comply with a request to cooperate by the Court contrary to the provisions of this Statute, thereby preventing the Court from exercising its functions and powers under this Statute, the Court may make a finding to that effect and refer the matter to the Assembly of States Parties or, where the Security Council referred the matter to the Court, to the Security Council.

-### Article 88 Availability of procedures under national law
+### Article 88---Availability of procedures under national law

 States Parties shall ensure that there are procedures available under their national law for all of the forms of cooperation which are specified under this Part.

-### Article 89 Surrender of persons to the Court
+### Article 89---Surrender of persons to the Court

 *   1\.
 The Court may transmit a request for the arrest and surrender of a person, together with the material supporting the request outlined in article 91, to any State on the territory of which that person may be found and shall request the cooperation of that State in the arrest and surrender of such a person.
 States Parties shall, in accordance with the provisions of this Part and the procedure under their national law, comply with requests for arrest and surrender.